 Course evaluation is based on participation in all aspects of the course.
 In an applied academic course of this nature, participation is essential if students are to be successful.
-Students are expected to be fully involved in the course by attending all class events - lectures and site visits - and by contributing to discussion at these events.
+Students are expected to be fully involved in the course by attending all class events - lectures, guest speakers and site visits.

-At the end of the semester students will hand in the evaluation form assessing their participation in the course.
+At the end of the semester students will submit an evaluation form assessing their participation in the course.

-Students are expected to fully participate in all project work where students work in small groups to tackle a problem and present a report based on their findings.
+Students are expected to fully participate in small-group project work where students tackle a problem and present a report based on their findings.
 Groups have the option to hand in, with each report, an evaluation of student member participation in the project, if participation in the work has not been equal for all students.